mozillach/mozilla.ch-docker/README.md

 # mozilla.ch Docker Image

-The files in this repository are used to generate a production image for mozilla.ch.
+**THIS REPO IS NO LONGER USED.
+Go to https://github.com/mozillach/mozilla.ch instead.** The files in this repository are used to generate a production image for mozilla.ch.
 It is available as mozillach/mozilla.ch from the docker hub.

 ## Creating the Image